How do I restrict CIDR IP addresses for a LoadBalancer type service in Amazon EKS?

 I want to restrict CIDR IP addresses for a LoadBalancer type service in Amazon Elastic Kubernetes Service (Amazon EKS).

 If you create a service of type:LoadBalancer, requests from the source 0.0.0.0/0 are allowed by default.
-That means that requests are routed to worker nodes from anywhere on the internet, if your load balancer is in a public subnet.
+If your load balancer is in a public subnet, then requests are routed to worker nodes from anywhere on the internet.

 Set up your environment

 3. Set up kubectl.

 1. In your service manifest file (svc.yaml), add the .spec.loadBalancerSourceRanges field.
 See the following example:

 apiVersion: v1 kind: Service metadata: labels: app: nginx name: nginx spec: ports: - port: 80 protocol: TCP targetPort: 80 selector: app: nginx type: LoadBalancer loadBalancerSourceRanges: - "188.8.131.52/16"